vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-02-14-rag-application-with-langchain.markdown

 Now, let's talk about the query or question we want to ask our RAG application.
 We can't just pass the query to our model and expect information in return.
 Instead, we need to pass the query through the same embedding model used for the chunks earlier.
 Why is this important?
 Well, by embedding queries, we allow models to compare them efficiently with previously processed chunks of text.
 This enables tasks like finding similar documents or generating relevant responses.

 To understand it better, Imagine you and your friend speak different languages, like English and Hindi, and you need to understand each other's writings.
 If your friend hands you a page in Hindi, you won't understand it directly.
-So, your friend translate it first, turning the Hindi into English for you.
+So, your friend translates it first, turning the Hindi into English for you.
 So now if your friend asks you a question in Hindi, you can easily translate that question into English first and look up for the relevant answers in that translated English Text..

 Similarly, we initially transformed textual information into their corresponding embeddings.
-Now,  when you pose a query, it undergoes a similiar kind of conversion into the numeric form using the same embedding model applied previously to process our textual chunks.
+Now,  when you pose a query, it undergoes a similar kind of conversion into the numeric form using the same embedding model applied previously to process our textual chunks.
 This consistent approach allows for efficient retrieval of relevant responses.

 ### Step 6 : Fetch K number of documents.